 The geyser activity after these events is changing.
 Geysir is a graphic example to this.

 In 1630 after such earthquake Geysir started very powerful eruptions - whole area trembled during these eruptions.

-In the first half of 19th century Geysir was renowned tourist attraction and it was erupting some 70 m high.
+In the first half of the 19th century Geysir was renowned tourist attraction and it was erupting some 70 m high.
 Professor Bunsen estimated that in 1846 it was 43 - 54 m tall.
-Geysir was powerful also in the middle of 19th century.
+Geysir was powerful also in the middle of the 19th century.

 Before 1896 Geysir declined in activity and months could pass between eruptions.
 The neighboring Strokkur in meanwhile increased in activity.

-Earthquakes at the turn of 20th century revived Geysir - it erupted up to 60 m high, even once per hour.
+Earthquakes at the turn of the 20th century revived Geysir - it erupted up to 60 m high, even once per hour.

 In coming years the activity slowly decreased.
 Tourists wanted to see the spectacle and threw in the geyser stones and other objects.
 Initially it helped but finally Geyser got blocked.